-The non-executive directors are paid an annual fee on a monthly basis under respective service agreements with the Company.
+The non-executive directors are paid an annual fee monthly under respective service agreements with the Company.
 Their services may be terminated by either party at any time with 3 month's written notice and there are no termination payments provided under the agreements.